Why I might trade my iPhone for a Galaxy S8

 I can live without iMessage

 Another Apple-only option I can do without: iMessage.
-It's excellent and often cited as one of the reasons iPhone users don't switch from iPhone to Android.
+It's excellent and one of the reasons iPhone users don't switch from iPhone to Android.
+For instance, for my colleague Patrick Holland, no iMessage on Android is a deal-killer.
 I get that.
 But I don't text so much that it's become part of my lifeblood.

 iPhone battery life has plateaued in recent years